kvsravanthi23/kvsravanthi23/README.md

 Here are some of the projects I've been working on:

 Project 1: Zomato Data Analysis Using Python
 A data-driven analysis of Zomato restaurant data using python.
-This project involves processing large datasets, analyzing trends, gaining insights from restaurant-related data, such as restaurant ratings, location, votes, pricing and online_orders.
+This project involves processing large datasets, analyzing trends, gaining insights from restaurant-related data, such as restaurant ratings, location, votes ,cost per two and online_orders.

 Project 2: ATM Interface Using Java
 A simple simulation of an ATM interface built using Java.
 The project demonstrates user authentication, balance checking, money withdrawal, and deposit features, showcasing object-oriented programming concepts in Java.